Foreword

 Students may interrupt their course of study to enroll in a combined degree program.
 Leave of absence status may be requested if a student wishes to temporarily withdraw from the course of study.

-Advanced studies program status is a category of full-time enrollment that recognizes the student who interrupts the usual sequence of study to do an additional year (or years) of research or clinical work at Johns Hopkins or another approved site.
+Advanced Studies Program status is a category of full-time enrollment that recognizes the student who interrupts the usual sequence of study to do an additional year (or years) of research or clinical work at Johns Hopkins or another approved site.
 Students on Advanced studies program status are assessed a minimal registration fee.
 The Associate Dean for Medical Student Affairs must approve all requests for leave of absence and advanced studies program status.

 Faculty Directory